dfelinto/blender-manual/physics/fluid/domain.rst

    of more advanced options, that often are fine set at the defaults.

    Standard
-   :The settings in this set are already been described above…
+   :The settings in this set are already been described above...

    Advanced
    :Gravity vector
    ::Strength and direction of the gravity acceleration and any lateral (x,y plane) force.
 The main component should be along the negative z-axis (in <code>m.s<sup>-2</sup></code>).
    ::''Please Note:'' All of the x,y,z values should not be zero, or the fluid won't flow!
-Imagine a droplet floating in the nothingness of deep space… It must be some small number in at least one direction.
+Imagine a droplet floating in the nothingness of deep space...
+It must be some small number in at least one direction.

    --> .